 Bliss, a state of complete happiness and harmony.
 You can find it in the most familiar of things.
-Sun, freshly cut grass, the smell of a BBQ – in the right combination even the simplest elements can elevate an experience to another level.
+Sun, freshly cut grass, the smell of BBQ – with the right combination, even the simplest elements can elevate an experience to another level.
 Brewed with New Zealand malt and Motueka hops, Bliss is fermented cold and stored at subzero temperatures to produce a delicately crisp, clean, easy drinking lager.
 Simple, familiar things taken to a new level.
 Drink yourself more Bliss.

 Based in Wellington, NZ, The Garage Project is Pete Gillespie, Jos Ruffell, and Ian Gillespie.
-When they started out we were tiny.
-Garage Project wasn’t even micro brewing… it was a truly nano brewery.
-When you’re brewing on such a small scale you can afford to take risks.
+When they started out, they were tiny.
+Garage Project wasn’t even micro brewing; it was a truly nano brewery.
+When brewing on such a small scale, one can afford to take risks.
 That suited the guys from Garage Project, always on a quest to try something new.
 Three years have passed and they’ve grown, but that same ethos still shapes how they do things at the Garage.
-Whether they’re brewing 50 litres or 2000, they’re still here to take some risks, to have a bit of fun and to try something new.
+Whether they’re brewing 50 litres or 2000, they’re still there to take some risks, to have a bit of fun and to try something new.

 DID YOU KNOW?

-Brewer Pete Gillespie had worked for a decade in English breweries, including Brakespear and Hepworth.
-He had moved from Australia to Wellington before launching Garage Project with his brother Ian and Ruffell, a former video game designer.
+Brewer Pete Gillespie had worked for a decade in English breweries including Brakespear and Hepworth.
+He moved from Australia to Wellington before launching Garage Project with his brother Ian and a former video game designer, Jos Ruffell.